YL650/0000/README.md

 # CATAM

-These projects are part of mathematical tripos and are graded each year.
+These projects are part of the Mathematical Tripos and are graded into the final result.
 They have been removed for academic integrity.